RcppCore/rcpp-gallery/_posts/2013-01-02-armadillo-subsetting.md

-As was the case with vectors, elements can be extracted from a matrix using both the [`arma::find`](http://arma.sourceforge.net/docs.html#find) function to generate IDs and the [`.elem()` function in submatrix views](http://arma.sourceforge.net/docs.html#submat) to extract values.
+As was the case with vectors, elements can be extracted from a matrix using both the [`arma::find`](http://arma.sourceforge.net/docs.html#find) function to obtain indices and the [`.elem()` function in submatrix views](http://arma.sourceforge.net/docs.html#submat) to extract values.
 For example, to know the values of `M * M'` that are greater or equal to 100, one could do:

 {% highlight cpp %}